 The degree provides teachers with extended research-based knowledge in the areas of literacy development and processes, diagnosis and remediation of literacy difficulties, teaching linguistically and culturally diverse learners, and teaching language arts, as well as disciplinary literacy, Response to Intervention, schoolwide assessment, and literacy/instructional coaching.

-SBU's Dean's Scholarship can reduce tuition costs by 20% - making SBU an exceptional value among western NY colleges and universities.
+SBU's Dean's Scholarship can reduce tuition costs by 20%, making SBU an exceptional value among Western New York colleges and universities.

 The only candidates recommended for Literacy Teacher Birth-Grade 6 certification in New York by the School of Education are those who have completed the master's degree in its entirety.

 Between 2008 and 2012, SBU's Literacy program graduates achieved a pass rate of 99% on New York State's Content Specialty Test for Literacy (146 test takers).
 This is a testament to both the quality of the program and its focus on International Literacy Association Standards for Reading Professionals at the Reading Specialist/Literacy Coach level.

 Students pursuing Literacy Teacher Birth-Grade 6 certification may be eligible for the Federal Teach Grant.

 Check out the program Childhood Literacy Fact Sheet.

 A Note about the Teacher Certification Entrance Requirement

 The MSED in Childhood Literacy — Gifted program requires certification for full admission.
 We understand that currently enrolled college students — and many who have recently graduated — will not be certified at the time of application.
 In these cases, St. Bonaventure offers a conditional admission that becomes finalized once certification is confirmed.